google/pts-bot/doc/pts-tests.md

 An Abstract Test Suite (ATS) is defined by an implementation-independent set of Test Cases.

-The PTS ATS for each profile/protocol can be found in [ATS drive folder][ats-drive] and provides the list of Test Cases supported by the PTS.
+The PTS ATS for each profile/protocol can be found downloaded from the certification test tool and provides the list of Test Cases supported by the PTS.
 They also provide a list (often not complete) of their associated MMI.

 ## Implementation Extra Information for Test (IXIT)